-Scott N. Taylor is an Assistant Professor of Organizational Behavior at Babson College.
+Scott N. Taylor is an Associate Professor of Organizational Behavior at Babson College.

 The primary focus of his research is leader assessment and development.
 He enjoys studying the various methods organizations use to assess and develop their leaders, evaluating the effectiveness of these methods, and developing new methods and technologies to improve leader assessment and development.
 As a result, his research has focused on competency development (especially emotional and social competence), leader self-awareness, management education, multi-source feedback assessment, executive coaching, and sustainable individual change.

 Scott’s scholarly work has appeared in several outlets such as

 Frontiers in Psychology, Human Relations,